tommyturndown/Heavy-Weather-Band/README.md

 Their target audience nowadays are music festivals, community events,barndances,weddings and other events such as christmas parties, birthday parties,retirements etc. They're still going strong and have lost none of their popularity, and they would like a modern, rich website to showcase their talents and to generate revenue to suppliment their income.

+UX

 On the landing page, the user is met with a concert scene with red glowing stage and the crowd in the foreground.I found this free image using Google Advanced Search.
-The scene is of an indoor conceret/event.
+The scene is of an indoor conceret/event.Each page has that same background to ensure continuity.

 The callout container under the navigation bar bears the name of the band,"The Heavy Weather band and their logo;"You've got a stormfront comin'..".
 The name of the band uses the jumbotron callout container to immediately grab attention with the logo in smaller italic text underneath.
 Both texts are in white with a red /black image in the background.

-Navigation.
+Features

+Existing features

 With the mobile-first design in mind, the user has a dropdown menu at the top of the screen that has links to the Home, About, Playlist,Gallery, Reviews and Contact pages.
 On the medium and larger desktop screens, the navigation bar is spread across the top of the page with the various links turning to white when hovered.